raviqqe/doc/pen-lang/system-injection.md

 - Also, they do not work well with programming languages without generics.
   - Like Go
   - High-order functions always need to have two versions for pure and impure implementations.

----

-## Or, why not any other methodologies?

 - [Functional programming | Clojure](https://clojure.org/about/functional_programming)
   - Clojure is impure, in that it doesn’t force your program to be referentially transparent, and doesn’t strive for 'provable' programs.